Home /

 FAQ

-The above fees are current as of 01 July 2024.
 Fees are reviewed annually and are subject to change.
 All services are arranged and approved in consultation with you.
 The services you receive are based on your assessed needs and the established goals in your Care Plan.
+Call our team today to find out more about your co-contribution payment.

 - You are an Australian aged 65 or over